-Updated November 12, 2020: Of the 41 richest countries in the world, 40 offer at least eight weeks of paid leave to expecting or new mothers, according to research from UNICEF.
-All but nine offer paid leave to fathers.
+Of the 41 richest countries in the world, 40 offer at least eight weeks of paid leave to pregnant people, according to research from UNICEF.
+All but nine offer paid leave to the non-birthing partners.
 The one country to offer neither?
 The United States.

-“Every other country has a policy where, if you’re a pregnant woman who delivers a baby with a high-paying job, you get a certain amount of paid time off,” said Stephen Bezruchka, a lecturer at the University of Washington School of Public Health.
+“Every other country has a policy where, if you’re a pregnant [person] who delivers a baby with a high-paying job, you get a certain amount of paid time off,” says Stephen Bezruchka, a lecturer at the University of Washington School of Public Health.

-Without a national policy providing paid family leave, parents often rely on the generosity of their employers.
-According to federal data, only 17% of parents have access to paid family leave.
-(Learn the right benefits questions to ask your new employer.)
+Without a national policy providing paid family leave, parents are often forced to rely on the generosity of their employers — and not all employers are generous.
+According to federal data, only 17% of parents in the U.S. have access to paid family leave.

-“The vast majority of workers do not have access to employer paid leave,” said Maya Rossin-Slater, a professor of health research and policy at Stanford University School of Medicine.
+“The vast majority of workers do not have access to employer paid leave,” says Maya Rossin-Slater, a professor of health research and policy at Stanford University School of Medicine.

-“Leaving it to companies themselves, you’re going to create large inequities in access and ability to use leave for families,” Rossin-Slater said.
+“Leaving it to companies themselves, you’re going to create large inequities in access and ability to use leave for families,” Rossin-Slater says.

 The Family & Medical Leave Act